Definition of Terminology

 Disclosure Statement Review

-The Officers together with Legal Counsel and USDA will review all statements at the February Board Meeting and determine whether conflict of interest exists.
+The Officers together with the SVP of Governance and Compliance and the CEO will review all disclosure statements and determine whether any conflicts of interest exist.

 If it is determined that a conflict exists, the Director with the conflict shall be required to recuse himself or herself from participating in or voting on any matter involving the conflict.
 The Officers may also require the Director to return gifts or reimburse a person for travel-related benefits that create conflicts of interest.
 Even if no conflict of interest is found, Directors are strongly encouraged to exercise their best judgment and recuse themselves from participating in or voting on matters where there is the appearance of a conflict of interest.

-The United Soybean Board is charged with administering the national soybean checkoff program.
+USB is charged with administering the national soybean checkoff program.
 In their role of supporting the Board in carrying out this charge, it is important that USB employees exercise their responsibilities and duties free of any potential conflicts of interest or the appearance of conflicts of interest.
-Therefore, it is the policy of the Board that each USB employee, at the time of hire and annually thereafter, complete a disclosure statement to report all relationships, gifts received or travel-related reimbursements that give rise to a potential conflict of interest.
+Therefore, it is the policy of the Board that each USB employee, at the time of hire and annually thereafter, complete a disclosure statement to report all relationships, gifts received or travel related reimbursements that give rise to a potential conflict of interest.
 Please refer to the Conflict of Interest Policy in the USB Reference Guide.